bayas07/taskManager/README.md

 6) To filter task based on the priority.
 Priority level can be low, medium, and high - curl 'http://localhost:3003/tasks/priority/low'

-7) To sort a task by the creation time. asc for ascending and desc for descending - curl 'http://localhost:3003/tasks/?sort=olderFirst' curl 'http://localhost:3003/tasks/?sort=latestFirst'
+7) To sort a task by the creation time. olderFirst for ascending and latestFirst for descending - curl 'http://localhost:3003/tasks/?sort=olderFirst' curl 'http://localhost:3003/tasks/?sort=latestFirst'